Prisma AIRS

 NAT

-Configure the NAT policies for inbound and outbound traffic:- Navigate to Manage → Configuration → NGFW and Prisma Access → Network Policies → NAT.Configure NAT Policy for inbound traffic:
+Configure the NAT policies for inbound and outbound traffic: - Navigate to Manage→ Configuration → NGFW and Prisma Access → Network Policies → NAT.Configure NAT Policy for inbound traffic:

 - Enter a Name indicating inbound traffic (for example, inbound-web).Original Packet:

-Destination:- select untrust Zone.
+Destination:- Select trust Zone.

 - Select any Interface.